Cycle Counting is an inventory management concept that focuses on auditing a warehouse’s inventory.

 These small cycle counts reveal discrepancies in data that can be logged and rectified within enterprise systems for accurate inventory management.

-Here’s a general outline for what’s involved in a cycle count:
+Here’s a general outline of what’s involved in a cycle count:

 - Update your inventory records before carrying out a cycle count.
 You need a baseline from which to work.